shvaikop/lambda/README.md

-# Lambda calculus interpreter in Haskel
+# Lambda calculus interpreter in Haskell